green-dolphin-street/green-dolphin-street.github.io/_posts/2025-11-08-Infrastructure engineering job taxonomy.md

-# IT Infrastructure Engineering

-## Overview
-- **Broadest concept.**
-- Encompasses all foundational IT components: systems, networks, and physical facilities.
-- Covers design, implementation, and operation.

 ---
+title: "Job Taxonomy for IT Infrastructure Engineering"
+layout: single
+date: 2025-11-08
+categories:
+  - IT Infrastructure Engineering
+tags:
+  - Operation
+use_math: true
+---

+### Overview
+- The word 'IT Infrastructure Engineering' encompasses the jobs across all foundational IT components: systems, networks, and physical facilities.
+- There are terms that more accurately indicate what kind of works a person does.

+---

-## 1. Data Center Infrastructure
+### 1. Data Center Infrastructure

 - **Domain:** The physical building and core facilities (power, cooling, space).
 - **Focus:** Providing the physical environment for IT hardware.

-### 1.1.
+#### 1.1.
 Data Center Engineering (DCEng)
 - **Role:** Design & Build.
 - **Key Duties:**
     - Electrical systems design (UPS, PDU, generators).